 6 ways to save

-1. An “off peak” wedding date
+1. Pick an “off peak” wedding date.

 Fall and summer Saturdays are the most popular times for weddings in Chicago.
 Those dates fill up fast.
 But your first-choice venue might not charge as much for a Sunday wedding in mid-January.